 GCD of two numbers is the largest number that divides both of them.
 A simple way to find GCD is to factorize both numbers and multiply common factors.

+If we subtract smaller number from larger (we reduce larger number), GCD doesn’t change.
+So if we keep subtracting repeatedly the larger of two, we end up with GCD.

+Now instead of subtraction, if we divide smaller number, the algorithm stops when we find remainder 0.

+Below is a recursive function to evaluate gcd using Euclid’s algorithm.